 If this art form was moribund even before Lavoye attended art school in Chicago, and later New York, it had not lost its appeal when she entered the picture.
-Lord Bessborough would commission her to paint a portrait of his son, and the Queen Consort of England had her daughters Elizabeth and Margaret pose during their 1939 royal visit to Canada (years later Lavoye painted another portrait of Elizabeth, this time as queen, based on a Cecil Beaton photo sent from London).
-In this, her own self portrait, she presents herself as a woman of fashion in a cocktail dress, with one hand ungloved to emphasize the hand she painted with, and the other hand holding a precious square of ivory.
-Lavoye appears self-assured, as she had every right to be, having acieved mastery over the miniaturist’s tools — the three-haired brush and, of all things, a feather for the blending of background colors.
+Lord Bessborough would commission her to paint a portrait of his son, and the Queen Consort of England and her daughters Elizabeth and Margaret, who posed for Labour during their 1939 royal visit to Canada (years later she painted another portrait of Elizabeth, this time as Queen, based on a Cecil Beaton photo sent from London).
+In this, her own self portrait, she presents herself as a woman of fashion in a cocktail dress, with one hand ungloved to emphasize her painting hand, and the other holding a precious sheet of ivory.
+Lavoye appears self-assured, as she had every right to be, having acieved mastery over the miniaturist’s tools, the three-haired brush, and, of all things, a feather for the blending of background colors.

 Italian, 20th century.
 Cooperativa Artieri Alabastro, Volterra, circa 1938.
 Pair of alabaster lamps.
 H: 12 ½” $10,000

 Shortly after the invention of the light bulb, decorative urns, vases, and other types of vessels, were wired for electricity, and used as lighting fixtures.
-When illuminated from within, marble and alabaster emits a lovely, mysterious glow.
-And when light is cast upwards to illuminate indirectly, it flatters the room as well as the people in it.
-No wonder Louis Süe and Andre Mare, the Art Deco masters, set about designing lighting fixtures from scratch that were carved from translucent stone.
+When illuminated from within, marble and alabaster emit a lovely, mysterious glow.
+And when light is cast upwards to illuminate indirectly, it flatters the room as well as the people who are in it.
+That’s why Louis Süe and Andre Mare, the Art Deco masters, set about designing lighting fixtures from scratch that were carved from translucent stones.

-Our graceful Italian lamps were carved from alabaster, in the form of cornucopia fastened to bases with ropes.
+Our graceful Italian lamps were carved from alabaster in the form of cornucopia fastened to bases with ropes.
 They were made in the Volterra workshop of a firm that was promoted by Gio Ponti, the great 20th-century Italian architect.
 He published this very lamp model in the July 1938 issue of Domus, the magazine that he had founded in 1928 to promote modern design.
 And no wonder he admired these lamps.
-They are functional lighting fixtures, as well as illuminated sculptures.
+Not only are they functional lighting fixtures, they’re illuminated sculptures as well.

 English 19th-century.
 Glass candlestick.
 Provenance: Baron Max Fould-Springer, Palais abbatiale de Royaumont; by descent Lilane de Rothschild.
 H: 14” high. $3,000

 For centuries, the glassblowers on the island of Murano in the Venetian lagoon had inspired their counterparts throughout Europe and beyond.
-Among them, it would seem, was the Englishman who, around 1800, created the bold spiral stem of this candlestick by fusing a flattened blue and white glass canes, back to back, and twisted them into a column of clear molten glass.
+Among them, it would seem, was the Englishman who, around 1800, created the bold spiral stem of this candlestick by fusing flattened blue-and-white glass canes back to back, and twisting them into a column of clear molten glass.